cmxxx/SI/README.md

 Then adjust network shape using "Force Atlas", "Label adjust" and "non overlap":
 ![alt text](figs/shape.png)![alt text](figs/label_adjust.png).

 Then expansion if needed.
-In preview, the network should look like this:
+In preview, the network should look like this (yellow and red dots are patients without and with SI in our dataset):
 ![alt text](figs/network_preview.png)